Enderbyte-Programs/CraftServerSetup/README.md

 ### Downloading

 First, download craftserversetup.tar.xz or download the github repo.
-Next, extract it into a build directory with the command: `mkdir amcs_build;tar -xf acraftserversetup.tar.xz -C amcs_build;cd build`.
+Next, extract it into a build directory with the command: `mkdir crss_build;tar -xf craftserversetup.tar.xz -C crss_build;cd build`.
 Now you are in the source tree.

 Now here there are two install methods